compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 $\epsilon_{ls}=0.1$ [(cite)](https://arxiv.org/abs/1512.00567).
 This hurts perplexity, as the model learns to be more unsure, but improves accuracy and BLEU score.

+> **Commentary:**
+>
+> Label is what the model is supposed to predict.
+For example:
+> I went to the __ .
+It can be shop, it can be market.
+> Suppose the example in our training has label shop.
+> In this context, shop is 100% right, but, this does not mean that
+> I went to the market is wrong according to the phrase construction.
+> So, we need a way for the training to be resilient.
+> Smoothing of value means we give a certain amount of confidence to the wrong scores as well, so that the probability jump from right to wrong answers is not sudden (100% to 0),
+> but, is smooth. $\epsilon_{ls}=0.1$ means it takes this amount and divides it over the wrong answers. i.e. it takes 10% of the confidence and distributes it.
+> Regularization is a technique used to stop a model from becoming too tied to its training data.
+> This hurts perplexity i.e. the model is less sure about the correct answer (example from let's say 99% / 100% to maybe 90%) but, it improves accuracy overall i.e. the model is able to
+> perform well even in cases where it did not encounter in the training.
+BLEU score is a
+> score for machine translations.

 > We implement label smoothing using the KL div loss.
 Instead of